-Name Operator's License No: License Class: I certify t hat the following information is true and accurate: I have a current and valid Nebraska motor insurance, and the physical and mental ability to · · My driver's license is subject to the followin restrictions) and I will comply with all such restrictions.
-Corrective Lenses Automatic Signals rictions: Outside Mirrors Maximum Speed Rest.
-Mechanical Aids Restricted Area Automatic Trans.
-No One Way Streets Daylight Only 2 Lane, 2 Way Only No Interstate Driving Other: I will abide by all rules of the road and any Department of Education and the District relation belts and child restraint systems will be utilized other handheld wireless communication devices in motion. ng to driving a motor vehicle.
-Seat by all occupants.
-Cell phones and I have been given instruction on emergency e other instruction applicable to the group of pupils I certify that I am of good moral character and language inappropriate for children.
-I will not engage in conduct or use I certify that I have a satisfactory driving record supervisor or the Superintendent upon the occurr Suspension, revocation, withdrawal or expirat Any ticket or accident while in a District-oschool business; ence of any of the following events: ion of my driver's license; Any ticket or accident which could result withdrawal of my driver's license while in any Any circumstance which may result in any Certification not continuing to be completely I should not be driving a school vehicle or trans accurate or which may indicate that Da ated this, 20 Driver
+Name Operator's License No: License Class: I certify t that the following information is true and accurate: I have a current and valid Nebraska moto insurance, and the physical and mental ability to My driver's license is subject to the following restrictions) and I will comply with all such restrictions.
+Corrective Lenses Automatic Signals Mechanical Aids Restricted Area Automatic Trans.
+No One Way Streets I will abide by all rules of the road and ar Department of Education and the District relation belts and child restraint systems will be utilize other handheld wireless communication device in motion. ing to driving a motor vehicle.
+Seat d by all occupants.
+Cell phones and I have been given instruction on emergency other instruction applicable to the group of pupil • I certify that I am of good moral character and language inappropriate for children. d I will not engage in conduct or use I certify that I have a satisfactory driving reconsupervisor or the Superintendent upon the occur.
+Suspension, revocation, withdrawal or expirate.
+Any ticket or accident while in a District school business; rrence of any of the following events: ation of my driver's license; Any ticket or accident which could result withdrawal of my driver's license while in an Any circumstance which may result in a Certification not continuing to be completely I should not be driving a school vehicle or training to be completely as the complete of the complete or training to be completely as the complete or traini ny of the responses on this Driver y accurate or which may indicate that D Oated this, 20 Driver